strongloop/strongloop.com2/_posts/2018-04-30-dev-preview2.md

 ## What's next
-Going forward, we'll be progressively providing richer functionalities to the framework, such as relation and type conversion.
+Going forward, we'll be progressively providing richer functionalities to the framework, such as [model relation](https://github.com/strongloop/loopback-next/issues/1032) and [type conversion](https://github.com/strongloop/loopback-next/issues/755).
 Stay tuned for our [plan](https://github.com/strongloop/loopback-next/wiki/Upcoming-Releases).
 Please note that we may make adjustment along the way.

 ## Call for action